OuterGazer/Laser-Defender/README.md

 # Laser-Defender
-A Space-Invaders/Scrolling-Shooter type of game that runs indefinitely.
+A Space-Invaders/Scrolling-Shooter type of game with bullet hell and infinite gameplay.